DeepStream’s Sustainable Design Philosophy

 The Environmental Challenge: Destruction of the World’s Tropical Rainforests for hardwood

-To meet this challenge, a key criteria for all of DeepStream’s product design is Sustainability, ensuring that our products made with these valuable resources last as long as possible, and providing recycled environmentally responsible alternatives like recycled plastic lumber and readily recyclable material like HDPE plastic and aluminum.
+To meet this challenge, a key criteria for all of DeepStream’s products is sustainable design, ensuring that our products made with these valuable resources last as long as possible, and providing recycled environmentally responsible alternatives like recycled plastic lumber and readily recyclable material like HDPE plastic and aluminum.

 FSC certification does not mean that the wood you are ordering is actually sustainable or even legally logged.